Kornweiss-Medical-LLC/KMLLC/docs/blogpost_fha_case_study.md

 ### Exercise

 We agreed on a two week hiatus from all exercise except for walking.
 After that two week period, I recommended 30-90 minutes of zone one or zone two exercise 3-5 times per week.
 I recommended against resistance training and against any moderate or high intensity training until the return of menses, and perhaps for some time afterwards depending on the trajectory of the recovery.
 This prescription was based on the patient's desire to regain menses at the expense of her fitness if need be.
-It may be possible, though not necessarily advisable, for some individuals to regain menses without a two week rest period, and while still maintaining some moderate or high-intensity exercise.
+It may be possible, though not necessarily advisable, for some individuals to regain menses without a two week rest period, and while still maintaining some moderate or high-intensity exercise[@warrenEffectsIntenseExercise2001].
 This aspect of treatment is controversial and variable on an individual basis.
-There is some evidence that intense exercise alone is not enough to induce amenorrhea, and that the more important factors are adequate energy intake and management of other physiologic and psychological stressors.
+There is some evidence that intense exercise alone is not enough to induce amenorrhea, and that the more important factors are adequate energy intake and management of other physiologic and psychological stressors[@sophiegibsonWhereHavePeriods2020], [@genazzaniDiagnosticTherapeuticApproach2006].

 ### Sleep